PrabhatDx/Build-a-Dev-Environment-with-Terraform-and-AWS/README.md

 🚧 Issues with terraform apply:

 🛑 Resource Addition Problems: Encountered issues where some resources were not added as expected, leading to an incomplete infrastructure setup.
 Error messages indicated problems with resource dependencies and creation order.
-🔍 Debugging Approach: Reviewed the Terraform configuration files and state, re-ran plans, and applied specific targets to isolate and resolve problematic resources.
+🔍 Debugging Approach: Reviewed the Terraform configuration files and state, re-ran plans and applied specific targets to isolate and resolve problematic resources.
-💡 Challenges with terraform console:
+💡 Challenges with Terraform console:

-❌ Incorrect Outputs: Some variables were not resolving correctly, particularly in complex expressions during the use of terraform console.
+❌ Incorrect Outputs: Some variables were not resolving correctly, particularly in complex expressions during the use of the terraform console.
 🧩 Troubleshooting: Simplified expressions and broke down logic to identify and resolve the root causes of these errors.
 📉 Configuration Issues with .tfvars File: